- Platonic calendar

 This script was inspired by the images on this Spanish website.

 The "Platonic calendar" command will render a calendar shaped such that it can be printed, cut, and folded into a dodecahedron (a twelve-sided platonic solid).
 The script depends upon my Calendar script also being installed.
-It shares many of the same configuration options and supports the same languages (currently English, German, Spanish, Italian, French, Hungarian, Polish, Russian, Serbian latin, Serbian cyrilic, Croatian, Slovenian, and Macedonian).
+It shares many of the same configuration options and supports the same languages (currently English, German, Spanish, Italian, French, Hungarian, Polish, Russian, Serbian latin, Serbian cyrilic, Croatian, Slovenian, Macedonian, Swedish, and Catalan).

 The default edge-length of "400" should produce an image suitable for printing on either a letter-size or DIN A4 sheet of paper at 300DPI.